ppp-kohe/autogui/README.md

 ### Object pane

-A property of an user-defined object class will be bound to a pane composing members of the class.
+A property of a user-defined object class will be bound to a pane composing members of the class.

 ```java
   class Hello {